johnielb/GeneticSandbox/report.md

 Once again, individuals are represented as a list of Booleans to semantically encode what an individual actually does, a series of Boolean choices to include a feature in or not, and allows an individual to directly subset features.
 The fitness function is in two parts,

 Given this randomly initialised population, a generation process is repeated for **200** epochs.
 This is a smaller number than in Part 1 to reflect the smaller variability in this problem.
 * The first step sorts the population by fitness.
-Fitness is determined by two objectives: classification error based on a wrapper-based evaluation of the feature subset as in Part 2, and selection ratio based on how many features an individual selected.
+Fitness is determined by two objectives: classification error based on a wrapper-based evaluation of the feature subset as in Part 2 using a KNeighborsClassifier, and selection ratio based on how many features an individual selected.
 Both are minimised.
 * The second step generates **100** offspring by either crossover (75% of the time), mutation (20% of the time) or reproduction (rest of the time, 5%).
 * The third step selects the best **100** individuals from the previous and this new generation.
 Selection is performed in two sub-steps, first sorting by the different non-dominated ranks, then assigning a crowding distance to each individual based on how many other individuals are close to it.